Skip to main content

 Your organization can configure a single identity rule that uses a unique identifier to identify a guest as a customer.

-For example, your organization can use one identity rule, email address
+For example, your organization can use one identity rule, email address.

 The identity rule for this configuration looks similar to the following image:

-Using this same example, your organization can send an IDENTITY
+Using this same example, your organization can send an IDENTITY event that contains the id attribute with an email address as the string value.

-attribute is the same as an existing guest, Sitecore Personalize migrates the guest's browsing data to the existing guest, while retiring the other guest.
+If the string value for the id attribute is the same as an existing guest, Sitecore Personalize migrates the guest's browsing data to the existing guest, while retiring the other guest.

-attribute is not the same as an existing guest, Sitecore Personalize. creates a new guest with visitor as the guest type.
+If the string value for the id attribute is not the same as an existing guest, Sitecore Personalize. creates a new guest with visitor as the guest type.

-array of JSON objects contains a value for the "id"
+The following IDENTITY event meets the required identity rule because the identifiers array of JSON objects contains a value for the "id" attribute.

 {